 In most cases you’ll also need to get a business license, which you can do through your local city or county clerk or Department of State.

 Depending on your business, you may need to get other licenses and permits.
 Such as a certificate of occupancy, liability waiver, or services agreement.

 Open a business bank account.
-This will help you keep your personal and business finances separate.
+This will help you keep your personal assets and business finances separate.

-Business insurance is another important step in setting up your CPR business.
-This will protect you from liability in the event that someone is injured while using your services.
+Business insurance is another important step in setting up your CPR and first aid training business.
+This will protect you and your aid business from liability in the event that someone is injured while using your services.